hashicorp/terraform-aws-consul/README.md

     **WARNING!
 Do NOT use these AMIs in your production setup.
 In production, you should build your own AMIs in your own AWS account.**

-1. Deploy that AMI across an Auto Scaling Group using the Terraform link:/modules/consul-cluster[consul-cluster module] and execute the link:/modules/run-consul[run-consul script] with the `--server` flag during boot on each Instance in the Auto Scaling Group to form the Consul cluster.
+1. Deploy that AMI across an Auto Scaling Group using the Terraform [consul-cluster module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-cluster) and execute the [run-consul script](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/run-consul) with the `--server` flag during boot on each
+   Instance in the Auto Scaling Group to form the Consul cluster.
 Here is an example [Terraform configuration](https://github.com/hashicorp/terraform-aws-consul/tree/master/examples/root-example#quick-start) to provision a Consul cluster.

 To deploy Consul clients for production using this repo: